griffincharlessgk/vps-manager/README.md

 - [ ] API rate limiting
 - [ ] Advanced backup features
 - [ ] Real-time notifications via WebSocket
+- [ ] Health monitoring dashboard

 ## 🙏 Acknowledgments

 - Flask team for the excellent web framework
 - PostgreSQL team for the robust database
-- Telegram team for the messaging API
+- RocketChat team for the messaging platform
 - All contributors and users

 ---

 **Made with ❤️ for VPS management**